bobgilmore/bobgilmore.github.io/_posts/2018-09-18-trim-fastlane-snapfile.md

 `fastlane snapshot`

-at the shell to see the results.
+at the shell to generate the screenshots.
 But the debug cycle is way too long - it takes _forever_ to finish and show you what’s wrong.
-That’s because the default `Snapfile` runs under a _bunch_ of Simulators.
+That’s because the default `Snapfile` runs a _bunch_ of Simulators.

 Do yourself a favor and restrict it to run in **one** Simulator during the debugging process.